charlesbrandt/public/system/linux/upgrade.md

     Giving 4GB a try.
 Should be better than the default 768MB.
     Can increase more if problems still crop up.

-  - Enough swap to enable hibernation
-    Will want to disable swap from being used by the OS.
-(Just use memory)
-    But it is useful to have enough space for hibernation
-    ideally it is not part of the / (root) filesystem

   - Encrypted filesystem
     for portable machines this is more important than for desktops or data drives.
     Create a new partition